madebykind/madebykind-v3/content/blog/start-your-next-digital-project-with-a-paid-discovery-phase.md

 intro: Anyone who has taken on a digital project before knows that, even with the best intentions, things can often go awry.
 Initial excitement slowly fades during the project and the final result can be underwhelming.
-Wires got crossed somewhere and the final delivery is not quote what you imagined.
+Wires got crossed somewhere and the final delivery is not quite what you imagined.
 related_posts:
   - digital-strategy-planning-ahead-creating-valuable-goals-and-remaining-flexible
   - how-to-get-your-colleagues-on-board-with-your-website-project